trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 {{< details "Example to try: Miri in action" >}}

-The test below should pass or fail on the assertion.
-Miri would detect undefined behavior.
+The test below may pass or fail normally, but Miri should report undefined behavior.

 ```rust
 fn main() { println!("Hello, world!"); }